bjtully/BioData/KEGGDecoder/README.md

 * [tanglegram](https://github.com/schlegelp/tanglegram)

 ## Installation ##
-<strong>Recommend installing KEGG-Decoder in it virtual environment (conda or python).
-The current pip install will set the various dependencies (matplotlib, seaborn, pandas, etc.) to versions that actively work with this version of the script.
-This will likely revert several dependencies on your system to older versions. </strong>

-This is partially due to avoid a bug in matplotlib=3.0.4 that would cut the top and bottom line of the `static` image output.
+<strong>Recommend installing KEGG-Decoder in it virtual environment with PYTHON=3.6 (e.g., conda or python).</strong>

 ```
+conda create -n keggdecoder python=3.6
+conda activate keggdecoder
 python3 -m pip install KEGGDecoder
 ```
+The current pip install will set the various dependencies (matplotlib, seaborn, pandas, etc.) to versions that actively work with this version of the script.
+This is partially due to avoid a bug in matplotlib=3.0.4 that would cut the top and bottom line of the `static` image output.

 ## Upgrade ##
 ```
+conda activate keggdecoder
 pip install --upgrade KEGGDecoder
 ```